ArdaUNSAL01/PsychologyProject/README.md

 Project Page: https://kaankocaturkmen.github.io/PsychologyProject/
 # Emotion Mapping System for Music Listening

-This project is a web-based software tool developed for the **Psychology Department at Samsun University**.
+This project is a web-based software tool developed for the **Psychology Department at Samsun Ondokuz Mayıs University**.
 It enables emotional mapping based on user interaction with a coordinate system while listening to music.
 The application helps analyze how users emotionally respond to different parts of a song in real time.

 ## 🎯 Project Purpose